 5.2 Samples

-Sample are randomly selected from the population.
-Therefore, the parameters or measures derived from it, such as the mean, are random variables – each sample will deliver a different mean.
-For this reason, the mean value itself has its own distribution with its own measures of central tendency (for example mean value), measures of variability (for example variance), and so on.
-(Montgomery and Runger, 2010)
+Samples are randomly selected from the population.
+Therefore, the parameters, or measures derived from it (such as the mean), are random variables – each sample will deliver a different mean.
+For this reason, the mean value itself has its own distribution with its own measures of central tendency, variability, and so on (Montgomery and Runger, 2010).